medmonds19/MaryEdmondsPortfolio/translation3.md

 Erechtheus, the son of Pandionis, had four daughters.
 At that time, Eumolpus, son of Neptune, went to Athens to attack, but this is the way of life.
 Neptune, angry because the son was killed by Erecchtheo, said “the daughter was sacrificed by erecthei."
-Therefore Chthonia, the daughters together, were immortalized.
+And so, Chthonia, the daughters together, were immortalized.
 The other sisters killed themselves, Erechtheus himself was hit by lightning.